 We donate to charitable thrift stores every chance we get.
 It removes extra “Stuff” from our home and allows someone else to enjoy those things that we no longer use.
 The best part of this of course is that the money made from the thrift shop’s sale of our goods furthers a good cause we believe in.

 But there’s a stigma here that I feel I must address.

 Many well-meaning people think that since thrift store goods are “donated to charity” that those goods are earmarked to go to the underprivileged.
 And I think in some cases that may be true.
 But for most charities that have a thrift store, your household donations don’t do the organization you’re trying to support any good.
 It’s the SALE of those items and the money made from that donation that funds the organization.

 And when I asked my Honey to build me a large mirror framed with wood from our 1880’s barn, I knew I would not be purchasing the actual mirror part new.
 We bought an old beaut-up dresser mirror from a charitable thrift store at a very reasonable price.
 RancherMan then remade the frame to include my 1880’s barn wood, some of the old square nails from the barn and even embellished it with some of our 1882 Elwood barbed wire found on our property.
-But the purchase of that old beat-up mirror means our money went to help an organization that I believe in, and my mirror turned out to be a beautiful and meaningful addition to our home.
+But the purchase of that old beat-up mirror means our money went to help an organization that I believe in.
+And my mirror turned out to be a beautiful and meaningful addition to our home.

 What about you?
 Have you noticed a lack of understanding from friends and family about shopping at thrift stores?
 Let’s get the word out and help some great causes!